Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/mcp23xxxApplication/README.md

     i2cdump -y 1 0x20     This will clear existing interrupts in the chip

-8. Trip interrupt  GPIO16->p4   (in separate terminal console) python import RPi.GPIO as GPIO
+8. Trip interrupt  GPIO16->p4   (in separate terminal console) pin0 Red LED will reflect state of pin4 when it interrupts python import RPi.GPIO as GPIO
 GPIO.setmode(GPIO.BCM)